 Production Company of the Year will be awarded to the production company with the highest scores for entries and largest medal count across all categories.

 Program Promotion Team of the Year will be awarded to the creative team with the highest scores for entries and largest medal count across all promotion categories and all platforms regardless of who submitted the entry.

-Finalists will be announced in February and the Grand, Gold, Silver, and Bronze winners will be announced at an awards ceremony held in Las Vegas at NAB Show in April 2024.
+The Shortlist will be announced in advance of the gala.
+The Grand, Gold, Silver, Bronze, and Finalist Diploma winners will be announced at an awards ceremony held with NAB Show in April 2024.
 Laurels will be sent to winning contacts the day before the awards ceremony.
 The Industry Awards of Broadcaster of the Year, Production Company of the Year, and Program Promotion Team of the Year will be announced at that time.
 Press releases will be sent to international wire service outlets, to the trades, across our social media platforms.
-New York Festivals winners may refer in advertising and publicity to the fact that they are a New York Festivals winner.
+New York Festivals winners may refer in advertising and publicity that they are a New York Festivals winner.

 Free streaming platform dedicated to the future of our planet WaterBear Network, has partnered with New York Festivals to create an exclusive new award.
 The WaterBear Award will be awarded the highest scoring documentary across the Climate Change & Sustainability, Environment & Ecology, and Nature & Wildlife categories.
 The winner will be announced during the 2024 Storytellers Gala in April.

 The written background summary is required during the online entry process.
 There is a maximum of 800 words.
 Please include the purpose of your entry, the audience for your entry and any other pertinent information about content and context.
 This is your opportunity to address the grand jury members and explain what is special about your submission.
 You may submit a case study with a supplementary files for titles, trailers, JPEGs of performers, url, or press.